jdesive/textmd/src/main/resources/assets/defaults/help.md

 ### Extensions
 [Strikethrough] To write in ~~Strikethrough~~ text you surround the text with two tildes
-[Auto-Link] You can alos create hyperlinks by pasting the link https://link.com
+[Auto-Link] You can also create hyperlinks by pasting the link https://link.com

 ## Lists
 1. Item 1